-How to use the command 'stack' (with examples)
+How to Use the Command 'stack' (with Examples)

-Use case 1: Create a new package
+Use Case 1: Create a New Package

 Code:

-stack new my-package
+stack new package template

 Explanation: